KelvinNewtype/Freecodecamp-Travel-Lab/README.md

    <script src="path/to/script.js"></script>
    ```
 5. Configure email and newsletter functionality
-6. Deploy to Vercel (Check ways to buy domains)
+6. Deploy to Vercel (Check ways to buy domains and renewal options)
 7. Test all features including form submissions
 8. Open the HTML file in a web browser to view the travel agency page
 9. Feel free to customize the page further to match your personal style or add additional features! 🌟